fusterma/JUAS2024B/installation_guide.md

 ---
 ## Appendix A Installation pitfalls

-In the following appendix we collect some problems that you can experience depending on your platform and installation set-up.
+In the following appendix, we collect some problems that you can experience depending on your platform and installation set-up.

-1) On some installations, when instanciating the madx object from cpymad one has to set ```myMad = Madx(stdout=False)```, otherwise cpymad doesn’t work.
+1) On some installations, when instanciating the madx object from cpymad, one has to set ```myMad = Madx(stdout=False)```, otherwise cpymad doesn’t work.

 2) On some windows installations where the user has set the comma “,” as decimal separator, cpymad seems to badly interpret values like “3.14” (i.e. with a “,”) as string instead of numbers.